ttgeng233/UnAV/README.md

 The implemetation is based on PyTorch.
 Follow [INSTALL.md](INSTALL.md) to install required dependencies.

 ## Data preparation
 The proposed UnAV-100 dataset can be downloaded from [[Project Page]](https://unav100.github.io/), including YouTube links of raw videos, annotations and extracted features.

-A download script is provided for raw videos at `scripts/video_download.py`.
+If you want to use your own choices of video features, you can download the raw videos from this [link](https://pan.baidu.com/s/1N2bNc288vK9PDpHkrPBx2A) (Baidu Drive, pwd: qslx).
+A download script is also provided for raw videos at `scripts/video_download.py`.

 **Note**: after downloading data, unpack files under `data/unav100`.
 The folder structure should look like:
 ```
 This folder